-Ditch outright ownership in favour of borrowing or loaning goods and services, simultaneously helping your hip pocket and the environment.
+Ditch outright ownership in favour of borrowing or loaning goods and services, simultaneously helping your pocket and the environment.

 Built on a premise of peer-to-peer exchanges of personal items or services, the sharing economy is a platform that provides access to said items or services (sometimes for a set period of time) meaning users avoid having to procure them outright.
 The online landscape is bursting with portals of so-called collaborative consumption where people can list items that they wish to rent out or borrow such as bicycles, cars, apartments and even parking spaces.

 Services offering accommodation, ridesharing and book swapping are gathering momentum in the online world and more are developing all the time.
 Below are a few portals allowing you to get in on the sharing spirit:

-Carpooling/ridesharing via Carpooling, Carpool and Pool My Car.
-Got a few spare seats in your car during your morning commute?
-Why not offer them to others heading in the same direction?
+- Carpooling or ridesharing via RideFinder, BlaBlaCar or RideshareOnline.
 Car pooling cuts the number of cars on the road which has countless benefits for the environment (as well as cutting down traffic) and you can even save some cash by asking participants to pitch in for gas.
 The platform also lets you offer a spot in your car, find a carpool to join, seek bikeriding buddies as well or find fellow passengers to share bus or rail journeys.

 - You can even share your parking space or driveway with drivers looking for a spot to park via Park Circa.